IDKonly/MyMasterVault/Room_3_Lab/Shelf_1_my works/Box_0_Projects/Swd2 review paper/Inbox/Swd2의 기본적인 소개.md

 3. Park, S. & Lee, J.-S. The effect of Swd2’s binding to Set1 on the dual functions of Swd2 in Saccharomyces cerevisiae.
 Korean Journal of Microbiology 53, 286–291 (2017).

 1. [Dichtl *et al.*, 2004](zotero://select/items/@dichtl2004)
-	1. Swd2p bridges the APT, core-CPF, and CF IA subcomplexes of the 3’ end formation machinery
+	1. Swd2p bridges the APT, core-[[Cleavage and Polyadenylation Factor|CPF]], and CF IA subcomplexes of the 3’ end formation machinery
 	2. Swd2p is required for [[COMPASS|SET1C]] activity

 ### H3K4 methylation